CALIFORNIA HIGHWAY PATROL

 Satellite Phone: Globalstar (formerly Qualcomm)

-In 2008 the CHP added the Technisonic TDFM 7000 radio in place of the TFM-500.
+In late 2008 the CHP added the Technisonic TDFM 7000 radio in place of the TFM-500.
 The TDFM 7000 is a multiband radio which contains VHF high band, UHF and 700/800 MHz with Motorola SmartZone and SmartNet capabilities as well as P25, which will be compatible with the new EF Johnson handhelds.

 The aircraft generally communicates with the ground units on the BLUE channel, car-to-car.

-Thanks to A.York for this information!
+Thanks to A.York of CHP for this information!

+This page is maintained by Geoff Fors, Monterey California.
+You can reach me at the addresses listed on my home page.
 I am always looking for interesting CHP photos to add to these pages.
 If you want to share any, let me know.

 RETURN TO HOME PAGE

-Updated 02/08/2010 Copyright 2001, all rights reserved.
+Updated 11/18/2019 © 2001, all rights reserved.